 6.2 Contribution

 This project provides plant researchers with a tool to track leaf width in their studies.
 One of these studies is that of genetically modifying Sorghum to be more resistant to the changes caused by climate change.
 This tool facilitates plant researchers in conducting their studies quicker, more accurately, and on a larger scale.
-The greater success of these studies will help prepare humanity for the worsening climate including assisting the potential food scarcity issue.
+The greater success of these studies will help prepare humanity for the worsening climate including assisting the potential food scarcity issue especially as the growth of the world population increases.

 Although this project was specifically designed for obtaining leaf width for plant genetic researchers, the process and program can be altered and applied to other applications requiring measurements of objects.
 This could include other types of research: automating food harvesting, facilitating detection of large tumors, etc. This project serves as a baseline for future development and process improvement in the space of object measurement with stereo images.
 And though the project has some flaws it serves as a first step in the construction of widely applicable object measurement capabilities.